All Episodes

 This is facile.

-It's silly to be honest.
+It's silly, to be honest.

-Well, actually, we have focus groups and our call groups and our phone groups and our polls and uh and uh everybody we talk to, and what's interesting is that uh uh Romney uh he didn't even know anybody.
+Well, actually, we have our focus groups and our call groups and our phone groups and our polls and everybody we talk to.

-I didn't even know anybody.
+He didn't even know anybody.

 Right.

-Obama knows all he knows everybody.
+Okay, so Obama knows everybody.

 It's a great point.

-So it's a it's uh it's an excellent point.
+So it's an excellent point.

 Huge insult.